fardavide/Theia/README.md

   Default is *false*

 * `defaultScalePlaceholder`: If _true_ `placeholder`s will respect the `TheiaParams.scaleType`, else use. `defaultScaleType `

   Default is *false*

+* `defaultShape`: The default `TheiaParams.Shape` to use if none is specified explicitly.

+  Default is `TheiaParams.Shape.Square`

 * `httpClient`: The `HttpClient` for execute web calls

   Default is *HttpClient()*

 * `logginEnabled`: Whether the logging should be enabled.

   Default is `BuildConfig.DEBUG`

 * `logger`: A `TheiaLogger` for print messages.

   Default is `DefaultTheiaLogger`

 #### Logging